c0delocs/Product-Management-and-Product-Thinking-Portfolio/README.md

 - Customer personas and journey mapping for product thinking
 - Gibbs reflective cycle for continuous improvement

-## Product Focus

-Everything in this repository links back to Product.
-The focus is on understanding users, aligning stakeholders, and delivering outcomes that create value rather than just completing tasks.

 ## Ongoing Work

-This repository will continue to grow as I add more assignments, case studies, and practical work over the next few weeks.
+This repository will continue to grow as I add more assignments.